Thursday evenings from 15th Sept 2022 – face-to-face* (8 spaces available) and also online

-- Week 5, 3rd March – The odd thing about ‘allowing’
+- Week 5, 13th October – The odd thing about allowing

 Mark has an inclusive and generous style which guided us all beautifully through our learnings.
 Bringing so much more than mindfulness, Mark adds further depth & understanding to how our brains and bodies work so we can take more personal control of our well-being.

 The approach we take is based on a formally defined course called Mindfulness-Based Cognitive Therapy (MBCT).
 MBCT is the only mindfulness course recommended by the UK National Institute for Health and Care Excellence (NICE) for use in a clinical environment, for example by the NHS.
 MBCT itself is based on an approach created in the United States called Mindfulness-Based Stress Reduction (MBSR).